Know the Laws: Texas

 *** Tex.
 Fam.
 Code § 85.025(b)

 **** Tex.
 Fam.
 Code § 85.025(c)

-A magistrate's order for emergency protection (what most people call an emergency protective order) is issued by the criminal court after the abuser is arrested for committing family violence, sexual assault, or stalking.*
+A magistrate's order for emergency protection (what most people call an emergency protective order) is issued by the criminal court after the abuser is arrested for committing family violence, sexual assault, sexual abuse, or stalking.*